mstksg/inCode/copy/entries/dependent-haskell-1.md

 ~~~

 Essentially, the data constructor comes "packaged" with a `KnownNat n`
 instance.
-In order to create a `SNat :: Sing n`, you need a `KnownNat n`
-instance in scope.
-GHC packs up the evidence that that instance exists, and,
-when you pattern match on it, you also "pattern match" out that instance, too.

-Another way you can think of it is that the *creation* of `SNat :: Sing n`
+The *creation* of `SNat :: Sing n` requires the presence of
-requires the presence of `KnownNat n`.
-So if you ever pattern match on a
+`KnownNat n`.
+So if you ever pattern match on a validly created `SNat`, the
-validly created `SNat`, the fact that that `SNat` constructor even exists
+fact that that `SNat` constructor even exists (instead of, say, being
-(instead of, say, being `undefined`) is a *witness* to that `KnownNat`
+`undefined`) is a *witness* to that very `KnownNat` instance, and the type
-instance, and the type system lets us use this.
+system lets us use this.
+It's as if you "pattern match" out the instance
+itself, like any other value the constructor might have.

 Now we have enough pieces of the puzzle: